 Preferred Shares may be issued from time to time in one or more series, each series to consist of such number of shares as a may be authorized by the Board, and subject to the provisions of the ABCA, the Board may fix the rights, restrictions, privileges, conditions and designations attached to each series of Preferred Shares.
-The Preferred Shares shall be entitled to preference over the Common Shares and any other shares of the Corporation ranking junior to the Preferred Shares with respect to payment of dividends and the distribution of assets in the event of liquidation, dissolution or winding-up of the Corporation, whether voluntary or involuntary, to the extent fixed in the case of each respective series, and may also be given such other preferences over the Common Shares and any other shares of the Corporation ranking junior to the Preferred Shares and any other shares of the Corporation ranking junior to the extent fixed in the case of each respective series, and may also be given such other preferences over the Common Shares and any other shares of the Corporation ranking junior to the Preferred Shares as may be fixed in the case of each such series.
+The Preferred Shares shall be entitled to preference over the Common Shares and any other shares of the Corporation ranking junior to the Preferred Shares with respect to payment of dividends and the distribution of assets in the event of liquidation, dissolution or winding-up of the Corporation, whether voluntary or involuntary, to the extent fixed in the case of each respective series, and may also be given such other preferences over the Common Shares and any other shares of the Corporation ranking junior to the Preferred Shares as may be fixed in the case of each such series.